mdns-js/node-mdns-js/doc/notes.md

 > the mDNS link-local multicast address (224.0.0.251 and/or its IPv6
 > equivalent FF02::FB).

-So, if there is an already running service on that computer bound to the same port there might be issues unless there is a way of sharing a port.
+If trying to bind to 5353 for the purpose of running a fully compliant querier and if there is an already running service on that computer bound to the same port there might be issues unless there is a way of sharing a port.

 [RFC 6762 - Section 15 - Considerations for multiple responders on the same machine](https://tools.ietf.org/html/rfc6762#section-15)
 > all Multicast DNS implementations SHOULD use the
 > SO_REUSEPORT and/or SO_REUSEADDR options (or equivalent as
 > appropriate for the operating system in question)

+Node >=0.12.x have an option to `dgram.createSocket()` that is called  reuseAddr which should correspond to SO_REUSEADDR.
+Node <=0.10.x does not have this option and might have issues sharing the address and port with other services.

-But there might still be some issues as noted in section 15.4 https://tools.ietf.org/html/rfc6762#section-15.4
+But there might still be some other issues as noted in section 15.4 https://tools.ietf.org/html/rfc6762#section-15.4